Homepage

 A seat by the lake

-At Christmas time, Holt becomes a winter wonderland as all the shops adourn themselves with pretty white fairy lights.
-It makes a lovely festive atmosphere.
+Finally, you should try and visit Holt at Christmas time, as it becomes a winter wonderland when all the shops adorn themselves with pretty white fairy lights.
+The lights are usually switched on from late November and it brings a lovely festive atmosphere to the town.

 Fish Hill Lights